Farm & Land Steward Apprenticeship Program

 • Soil fertility management includes winter and summer cover crops and on-site compost production

-• Marketing outlets include Zen Center’s kitchens (both at Green Gulch and City Center), farmers’ markets, restaurants (including Greens Restaurant), a grocery store, and a small, very local CSA
+• Marketing outlets include SFZC’s kitchens (both at Green Gulch and City Center), farmers’ markets, restaurants (including Greens Restaurant), a grocery store, and a small, local CSA

 Farm apprentices receive training in a wide range of practices: sowing, planting, cultivating, irrigating, harvesting, and marketing a wide variety of cool weather vegetable crops.
 Through practicums and hands-on experience, they also learn about: organic soil, pest and disease management (as it related to composting and the use of cover crops), water/irrigation management, and promotion of biological diversity.